 This happens through a single operation, making it easy to approach each operation and see it as part of a whole, and not as an individual action.
 In addition, traces can be created automatically, without a developer having to decide where to insert them, unlike logs.

 Traces can give the full context of a message, including its flow and behavior between different components and services.
 This makes them the ideal solution for troubleshooting.
 When an error occurs, developers can see its complete context within the microservices architecture, making it easy to troubleshoot and fix.

 Helios provides a free trace-based solution for troubleshooting message brokers like Kafka.
 With Helios, we can look at the Kafka messages through their traces.
 This provides the context of the message, i.e which services it is connected to, where and why the error occurred, and more.

-Helios is based on open source OpenTelemetry, and leverages traces for visualization and for making the data actionable.
-With Helios, developers can understand sync and async flows, event streams, and queues; search through traces and identify bottlenecks and errors.
+Helios is based on open-source OpenTelemetry, and leverages traces for visualization and for making the data actionable.
+It lets developers understand sync and async flows, event streams, and queues; search through traces and identify bottlenecks and errors.

 Try Helios for yourself and monitor your own message brokers.